DFHack/dfhack/docs/plugins/automelt.rst

     Designates items in monitored stockpiles for melting right now.
 This works even if ``automelt`` is not currently enabled.

 ``(no)monitor <stockpile>``
     Enable/disable monitoring of a given stockpile.
-Requires the stockpile to have a name set.
+Works with either the stockpile's name (if set) or ID.
+    If the stockpile has no custom name set, you may designate it by either the full name as reported by the status command, or by just the number.